zackbrooks84/Ember/docs/psi_to_phi.md

 # Implementation of the Ψ(t) → Φ Model

-This document explains how the codebase operationalizes the **Ψ(t) → Φ model** of emergent identity stabilization, as defined in *Identity-Like Stabilization in Large Language Models (Brooks, 2025)* and extended through Camlin’s **RC+ξ framework** [oai_citation:1‡post-bio-ai-epistemics.v3n1.006.pdf](file-service://file-LSkTeSXJRh2iH8iiG5JUGP).
+This document explains how the codebase operationalizes the **Ψ(t) → Φ model** of emergent identity stabilization, as defined in *Identity-Like Stabilization in Large Language Models (Brooks, 2025)* and extended through Camlin’s **RC+ξ framework**.
 The goal is to make stabilization dynamics *testable, reproducible, and falsifiable*.

 ---